Hdoc1509/git-bash-config/README.md

 ## Usage

-Once you installed you will be able to use aliases and print messages with some colors.
+Once you installed you will be able to use aliases, print messages with some colors and make symlinks without need of be administrator.

 ### Aliases